 - American Chestnut Seedling, published at Flickr by the U.S. Army Environmental Command

-Chestnut Ridge Metro Park is located southeast of Columbus off of US 33.
-Take 33 east, turn right on Winchester Rd, proceed 3 miles, the entrance is on the left.
+- Directions: From Columbus, take US 33 east, turn right on Winchester Rd, proceed 3 miles, the entrance is on the left.